ph4r05/monero-agent/PoC.md

 Spending is then following:

 - Generate unsigned transaction with watch-only wallet
-- Use Trezor agent with view-only credentials to sign the transaction with Trezor server
+- Use Trezor agent with watch-only credentials to sign the transaction with Trezor server
 - Submit signed transaction with watch only wallet

 ## Submitting signed transaction